 1. Get Familiar With The Job Description

-If you were part of the process of writing the job description you may have a good understanding of what the job entails.
+If you were part of the process of writing the job description, you might have a good understanding of what the job entails.

 Spend time reviewing the job description and specific skills that are required to perform the job being interviewed for.

-Being familiar with the job will ensure you ask the questions needed to select the right candidate.
+Familiarity with the job will ensure you ask the questions to select the right candidate.

 2. Think About The Person Who Left or Why You Created a New Position

-If this is a new position, take some time to reflect about why there is a need.
+If this is a new position, take some time to reflect on why there is a need.

-Think about the problems this position will solve and the support it will bring to other areas of the business.
+Consider the problems this position will solve and the support it will bring to other business areas.